10 Organic Modern Living Room Styling Tips (Luxe For Less)

 Tip #9: Add Personality

 Personal touches are what make a space feel like you.
-Bring in something you already own or loveโlike the Buddha sculpture in the designer room.
+For instance, bring in something you already own or love, like the Buddha sculpture in the designer room.

 9a.
 Seated Buddha // 9b.
 Affordable Buddha 9c.
 Beads